dylanhayes/dylanhayes.github.io/_posts/2020-01-30-RSS-not-dead-yet.md

 ## Going further ##

 I wasn't happy with the generic image for each RSS item, especially as that's not what you see if you add a link via the UI.
 The better solution would be to add some further steps to our flow, and go off and page scrape the destination of the link to get ourselves a  image for the story.
 We could try and parse the HTML to look for the main image, but HTML parsing is always tricky.
-Fortunatly, there is a standard solution to this problem, although, as always there's no absolute certaincy that every page will have this.
+Fortunately, there is a standard solution to this problem, although, as always there's no absolute certainty that every page will have this.
 But many bigger news organisations provide an 'og:image' metatag with our image in the header. 'og' means open graph, and an example looks something like this:

 ```HTML
 <meta property="og:image" content="http://ia.media-imdb.com/images/rock.jpg" />
 ```

-However, it turns out that at the time of writting the seemingly simple task of grabbing some content from a webpage isn't simple, so we'll cover this in a further blog post.
+However, it turns out that at the time of writing the seemingly simple task of grabbing some content from a webpage isn't simple, so we'll cover this in a further blog post.